leafo/moonscript-site/reference.md

 ### Argument Defaults

-It is possible to provide deafult values for the arguments of a function.
+It is possible to provide default values for the arguments of a function.
 An argument is determined to be empty if it's value is `nil`.
 Any `nil` arguments that have a default value will be replace before the body of the function is run.